Lab 5: Keyboard Surfin'

 • PS/2 plug board plugboard

 The keyboard and plug board are lent to you, take them home to work on the upcoming assignments.
-Write your name and id number of your keyboard on the sign-out sheet.
 Please take care of keyboard and plug board, you must return both at the end of the quarter.
+Write your name and keyboard id on the keyboard clipboard.
+1

 Most modern keyboards use the Universal Serial Bus (USB).
 The USB protocol is quite complicated: a typical USB keyboard driver is 2,000 lines of code – ouch!
 In this course, we instead use a PS/2 keyboard because PS/2 is a simple serial protocol that is easy to decode.
 The PS/2 keyboard appeared on the original IBM PC.
 Computers have long since stopped including a PS/2 port as standard equipment; we wire our own connection from a PS/2 plug board to the GPIO pins on the Pi.

 Sourcing genuine PS/2 keyboards has become an archaeological expedition for us.
-We found a USB keyboard that can also operate in PS/2 mode.
-The keyboard has a wired USB connector and a USB-to-PS/2 adapter.
+We use a particular modern USB keyboard that can also operate in PS/2 mode.
+The keyboard has a wired USB connector and a passive USB-to-PS/2 adapter.
 We use hot glue to attach that adapter, so the keyboard acts as a wired PS/2 keyboard.

 There are two common PS/2 devices: a keyboard and a mouse.
 A PS/2 plug is a 6-pin mini-DIN connector.
 By convention, a mouse connector is green and a keyboard connector is purple, but the connectors are otherwise identical.
 Inspect the inside of the mini-din PS/2 connector on the keyboard.
 It has 6 male pins and a plastic tab (SHLD) to guide inserting the plug with the correct polarity.
 Two of the pins are NC (not-connected); the others carry VCC, GND, DATA and CLK.